Tebs-Lab/intro-to-deep-learning/04-convolutional-neural-networks/readme.md

 ### Resources for Further Exploration

 * [Neural Networks and Deep Learning, Chapter 6](http://neuralnetworksanddeeplearning.com/chap6.html#introducing_convolutional_networks)
 * [Deep Learning Book, Chapter 9](http://www.deeplearningbook.org/contents/convnets.html)
 * [Types of Convolutions](https://towardsdatascience.com/types-of-convolutions-in-deep-learning-717013397f4d)

 ## Part 2: Building CNNs For Classification

+Just like with artificial neural networks, the theory is great but it's more fun to put the concepts into practice.
+In this section we'll build a few CNNs from scratch.
+We'll also import well known, pre-trained neural networks and apply them.
+Oftentimes, due to the enormous training costs of modern CNNs, it can be more effective to just use an existing model.

 ### Pre-Reading